My-projects-Files/Mark-2-Cyber-security/cyber-attacks/README.md

 ## Social engineering principles
 Social engineering is incredibly effective.
 This is because people are generally trusting and conditioned to respect authority.
 The number of social engineering attacks is increasing with every new social media application that allows public access to people's data.
 Although sharing personal data—such as your location or photos—can be convenient, it’s also a risk.

+### Stages of Social Engineering :

+  1) Prepare
+  2) Establish Trust
+  3) Use Persuasion tactics
+  4) Disconnect from the target

+### Preventing Social Engineering:

+  1) Implementing Managerial controls
+  2) Staying infomation of trends
+  3) Sharing your knowledge with others

 Reasons why social engineering attacks are effective include: